Ancient Greek Clothing

 Greek baby, from

-Greek babies often wore nothing at all, but sometimes, as in this picture, they wore cloth diapers.
+April 2017 - Like Egyptian or Mesopotamian babies, Greek babies often wore nothing at all, but sometimes, as in this picture, they wore cloth diapers.
 If it was cold, of course, they would be more wrapped up.
 Children also often wore only cloth wrapped around their middles like wrap skirts or shorts.

 Greek men mostly wore a tunic, a sort of knee-length t-shirt made of wool or linen, tied with a belt at the waist.
 Men used the fold of cloth over their belt as a pocket.
 Often, as in this statuette, they wore their tunic only over one shoulder, as a himation.